ddinu/observable/README.rst

 You can subscribe to notifications using generic functors, functions or lambdas and can fire notifications that call your subscribed *observers*.

-Only functions that have the correct number and types of parameters get called.

-If you use ``notify_tagged()``, the tag used when subscribing also has to match the one used for the notification.

 What's with the CMake files?
 ----------------------------

-The library is using CMake to build and run the tests.
+The library is using CMake to build and run the tests and benchmarks.
 You won't need CMake if you don't want to run the tests.

 Warning!
 --------